akallitss/cosmic_bench_m3_tracking/README.md

 dispersion : use this option to display some correlation between the detectors signal
 display : use this option to display the signal shape for each detector for a signal type (raw,ped or corr) from event 0 to n (n being the additional option)
-hough : use this option to study hough tracking style for event n (n being the additional option)
+hough : use this option to study hough tracking style for event n (n being the additional option) conv : use this option to study convolution clustering

 * tracking